MELT: THE MEMORY OF ICE

 feature-length music-film and cinematic song cycle, 2024, with Moving Star vocal ensemble

-Made over the course of six years, MELT: the memory of ice is a visually hypnotic cinematic song cycle, a powerful and contemplative invitation to sit bedside in communion with our earth’s body melting and spilling through climate change.
-Originated during a summer I spent in Greenland with my mother and 5-year-old daughter, the film slowly explores a spectacular river of icebergs, increasingly interrupted by flashes of memory.
-An immersive soundtrack rich with glimmers of sound — calving ice, reindeer bells, sled dogs — surrounds the spellbinding vocal ensemble Moving Star and a solo child singer reciting an unfathomable list of winter’s loss — flurries, ice skates, snow angels.
+Since 2017, I have been at work on my largest project to date, MELT:The Memory of Ice — a feature-length project WGBH describes as “...an immersive music-film… incredibly stunning visuals… an extraordinary work.”
+The film is a visually hypnotic cinematic song cycle, a contemplative invitation to sit bedside in communion with our earth’s body melting and spilling through climate change.
+Filmed during a summer I spent in Greenland, it slowly explores a spectacular river of icebergs, increasingly interrupted by flashes of memory.
+An immersive soundtrack rich with glimmers of sound — calving ice, arctic terns, sled dogs — surrounds the spellbinding vocal ensemble Moving Star and my own daughter reciting an unfathomable list of winter’s loss — flurries, ice skates, snow angels.
 The ice melts on.

 writer, director, composer, editor: